ITBE-Lab/MA/README.md

     *Tested using boost 1.65.1 (with the Boost.Python library) and Python3.*

 - DEBUG=1\
     Compiles MA without optimizations and with assertions enabled.
 Further, there are multiple self-checks during runtime.
 The debug mode is primarily for bug hunting.

+- NO_SSE=1\
+    Compiles MA without SIMD (sse4.1) instructions.
+This will result in much worse runtimes and should therefore only be enabled if the underlying hardware does not support sse4.1.

 ### First Steps ...
 Test your installation with: